CreativeInquiry/PEmbroider/README.md

 ![](images/cosa-and-sfci-logos.jpg)

 PEmbroider includes file-writing code adapted from the EmbroidePy [EmbroideryIO](https://github.com/EmbroidePy/EmbroideryIO) project, under EmbroidePy's MIT License.
 Additional thanks to our beta-test community; Chris Coleman, and the Processing Foundation; Huw Messie, Bryce Summers, Lea Albaugh, Dan Moore, and the staff of the STUDIO.

-PEmbroider is free, open-source software released under the [Anti-Capitalist Software License](license.txt).
-More information about this license can be found [here](https://anticapitalist.software/).
+Intended primarily for artists, craftspersons, educators, makers, and schools, PEmbroider is free, open-source software released under *both* the [GNU General Public Licence](https://www.gnu.org/licenses/gpl-3.0.en.html) (GPLv3) *and* the [Anti-Capitalist Software License](https://anticapitalist.software/) (ACSL 1.4).
+In short: you are *encouraged* to use PEmbroider to make art; you are *required* to share your improvements to PEmbroider; and you are *expressly forbidden* from using PEmbroider to [profiteer](images/commercial_embroidery_software_is_a_racket.jpg).
+More information on [PEmbroider's license is below](#license).

 ---
 ## TL;DR